During treatment for your child’s health condition, they may get a

 What are antigen-negative red blood cells?

-Antigen-negative red blood cells have been tested to make sure they don’t have antigens that your child may already have made an antibody to.
+Antigen-negative red blood cells have been tested to make sure they don’t have antigens that your child may already have made an antibody against.
 These special red blood cells may be used for regular blood transfusions or

 exchange transfusions.
 There’s less of a chance that your child will react to these.
 Finding donated blood with these special red blood cells might take more time.

-Your child might get antigen-negative red blood cells if they have a red blood cell antibody.
-If your child is on a prevention program for people with hemoglobin disorders like
+Your child might also get antigen-negative red blood cells if they don't have a red blood cell antibody.
+For example, if they're on a prevention transfusion program for people with hemoglobin disorders like sickle cell disease or thalassemia.
+This type of prevention program makes sure that many of the antigens on the red blood cells are matched before they’re given.

 Does it matter how long it’s been since the red blood cells were donated?